-The UNODC Evaluation Policy was revised in 2022, considering inputs from UNODC Management, Staff and Member States.
-It now aligns with the Administrative Instruction on Evaluation in the UN Secretariat (ST/AI/2021/3) and the UNODC Strategy 2021-2025, which emphasize the importance of evaluation planning and use of evaluation results.
+The UNODC Evaluation Policy was revised in 2022, considering inputs from UNODC management and staff, as well as Member States, now aligning with the Administrative Instruction on Evaluation in the UN Secretariat (ST/AI/2021/3) and the UNODC Strategy 2021-2025, emphasizing the importance of evaluation planning and use of evaluation results.

-To implement the Policy, the Independent Project Evaluation process was revised to become more focused and shorter, while fully meeting requirements for evaluation within the UN as regards independence and credibility.
-Click below to access new evaluation templates.NEW TEMPLATES FOR INDEPENDENT PROJECT AND IN-DEPTH EVALUATIONS
+To implement the Policy, the Independent Project Evaluation process was revised and shortened, while fully meeting requirements for evaluation within the UN as regards independence and credibility.
+Click below to access new evaluation templates, including new guidance on inclusive, gender-responsive and human rights sensitive evaluations.NEW TEMPLATES FOR INDEPENDENT PROJECT AND IN-DEPTH EVALUATIONS

 The Independent Evaluation Section (IES) is the operationally independent evaluation function at UNODC, with the Chief of IES reporting directly on the achievements, challenges and opportunities as identified in participatory, independent, inclusive, human rights, gender-responsive and utilization-focused evaluations at strategic, programme and project levels to UNODC's Executive Director and Member States.Read more about IES, who we are and what we do